fcavallarin/burp-dom-scanner/README.md

 It requires node and [DOMDig](https://github.com/fcavallarin/domdig).

+## DOMDig
+DOMDig is a DOM XSS scanner that runs inside the Chromium web browser and it can scan single page applications (SPA) recursively.
+Unlike other scanners, DOMDig can crawl any webapplication (including gmail) by keeping track of DOM modifications and XHR/fetch/websocket requests and it can simulate a real user interaction by firing events.
+During this process, XSS payloads are put into input fields and their execution is tracked in order to find injection points and the related URL modifications.

+## Usage and Details
+Details about usage, performed checks and reported vulnerabilities, can be found at [DOMDig's page](https://github.com/fcavallarin/domdig)

-## Download
+# Download
 Latest release can be downloaded [here](https://github.com/fcavallarin/burp-dom-scanner/releases/latest/download/burp-dom-scanner.jar)

-## Some screenshots
+# Some screenshots
 ![Burp DOM Scanner Screenshots](https://htcrawl.org/img/burp-dom-scanner-all.png)